johnsbrook/14_Workout_Tracker/README.md

 ## Description

-This is a workout tracker developed with NodeJS using  Mongo DB with a Mongoose schema and Express route handling.
+This is a workout tracker developed with Node.js using MongoDB, Mongoose and Express.

 ## Table of Contents